June 7 Primary election ballots are mailed

 Policy Ambassador Messages

 Participants in the UEA Policy Ambassador program are trained in the legislative process, provided opportunities to engage with their legislators and invited share their experiences with other UEA members.
-Below are recent posts from the 15 educators selected to participate in 2022.
+Below are recent posts from the educators selected as UEA Policy Ambassadors.
 Read more about 2022 Policy Ambassadors and view all posts.

 Teachers’ voices are critical to the policymaking process.
 Whether you are a casual observer or a diehard political junkie, the Utah Education Association wants to keep members informed on education issues.
 There are plenty of opportunities to stay informed and for your voice to be heard.
-UEA communications during the Utah Legislative session will have the following main elements:
+UEA communications during the Utah Legislative session typically has the following main elements: